Green Building

 A home’s building envelope is the separation between inside and outside.
 It’s comprised of your exterior walls, windows, ceiling/roof, and foundation.

 Why is the building envelope important?
 A well sealed and insulated building envelope is the key to your home feeling comfortable during extreme seasons.
-In summer, your home is like a cooler: your food stays colder longer, the nicer the cooler is.
+In summer, your home is like a cooler: the nicer the cooler is, the longer the food stays cold.
 In winter your home is like a travel coffee mug.
-Your coffee stays hot because the mug is insulated and there's a tight fitting lid.
+Your coffee stays hot because the mug is insulated and there’s a tight fitting lid.
 A poorly insulated and drafty house cooks in the summer and is chilly in the winter.
 You’ve got to consume more energy to run the furnace and air conditioning to keep the house comfortable.

 Energy Use and The Home’s Appliances